rapid7/insightconnect-plugins/trello/help.md

 ## Troubleshooting

-This plugin does not contain any troubleshooting information.
+_This plugin does not contain any troubleshooting information._

 # Version History

+* 2.0.3 - Spec and help updates
 * 2.0.2 - New spec and help.md format for the Hub
 * 2.0.1 - Remove erroneous data from plugin spec
 * 2.0.0 - Update to new secret key credential type